-Living in Austin means access to a world-famous live music scene and other exciting events in the creative and performing arts.
+Living in Austin means access to a world-famous live music scene (with 65 must-see venues) and other exciting events in the creative and performing arts.
 Austin is home to not only musicians, but painters, sculptors, writers, photographers, filmmakers, and dancers, too.
 Artists in all mediums showcase their work in a variety of fun and eclectic venues.

-Austin also has a number of must-see museums that pay homage to this city’s art and culture.
+Austin also has 49 museums that pay homage to this city’s art and culture.
 And if you’re looking for cultural options that are fun for the entire family, Austin won’t disappoint.
 From pioneer farms to nature and science centers, Austin has a wide variety of choices.

 For the foodie